-To start with, the card earns 30,000 points after you spend $3,000 on the card in the first three months of card membership.
-You can then earn another 30,000 points by earning 2x points on all purchases on up to $15,000 spent in the first 6 months (60,000 points total).
+To start with, the card earns 30,000 World of Hyatt points after you spend $3,000 on the card in the first three months of card membership.
+You can then earn another 30,000 points by earning 2x points on all purchases on up to $15,000 of spend in the first six months – for 60,000 points total.

 Each year of card membership on your account anniversary, you will be given a free night certificate that is valid at any Hyatt category 1-4 property.
 And if you spend $15,000 during your cardmember anniversary year, you'll receive an additional free night.

 There are a number of great category 4 properties where the certificate can be used.
 See our post on the best uses of the free Hyatt anniversary night.

 Here is a full listing of Hyatt properties by category.
 Many of these hotels cost north of $250 a night, making the card's $95 annual fee well worth it.

 Learn more about the World of Hyatt Credit Card (for full disclosure this is not an affiliate link).

 When you are under the Chase 5/24 rule, one of the biggest considerations is whether or not you want to go after the Southwest Companion Pass.

 The Companion Pass from Southwest Airlines lets you choose one person to fly free with you every time you purchase a flight or redeem Southwest Rapid Rewards points for a flight on Southwest.
 There are no blackout dates and no questions asked.
 If the flight is bookable, you can add your companion.

 Check out the full listing of all Southwest personal credit cards.

 The Chase Ink Business Preferred® Credit Card